sherry-ger/elastic-workshop/README.md

 #### Elasticsearch Via API ####

 Before I dive into Elasticsearch APIs, I want to share the [Elasticsearch clients documentation](https://www.elastic.co/guide/en/elasticsearch/client/index.html).
-Also, in specific, [Elasticsearch Python client or Elasticsearch-py](https://github.com/elastic/elasticsearch-py) as it is a major code language for AI/ML.
+Also, in specific, [Elasticsearch Python client or Elasticsearch-py](https://github.com/elastic/elasticsearch-py) as Python is a major code language for AI/ML.
 It also makes leveraging Elasticsearch vector search/similarity search capability easy.

 Here is [the script](DevTools) for our next set of exercises.
 We will be using [Kibana Dev Tools](https://www.elastic.co/guide/en/kibana/current/devtools-kibana.html).